3D-Graphics-And-Scratch/book/src/coding-in-scratch/the-basics.md

 An important matrix that is used throughout 3D graphics is the transformation matrix, it is a 4x4 matrix and can be used to convert between world space and a local space, it is often used to convert to camera space.
 To do this, multiply a vector (the vector being a vertex you are transforming in this case) with the transformation matrix.

 In scratch, we usually use 3x3 matrices instead of a 4x4 matrix.
-We use a 3x3 matrix because it’s much easier to calculate its values, although a 4x4 matrix might make it faster and easier to scale and translate objects
+We use a 3x3 matrix because it’s much easier to calculate its values, although a 4x4 matrix might make it faster and easier to scale and translate objects.

 Matrix multiplication is performed by multiplying the corresponding rows and columns, then adding them together.
 Here is an example in which the matrices ![][image3] and ![][image4]  are multiplied.